Financial Help for Individuals in Toledo and Northwest Ohio

 Some development corporations may also offer to rent homes to low to moderate-income people for 15 years, with an option to

 purchase after that period.
 However, their rent does not buy equity in the house.

-The city of Toledo's Public Utilities Department is offering grants of up to $2,000 (for residents who use HEAP assistance or homestead exemptions, $1500 for others)for basements that flood during heavy wet weather or a fast snow melt.
+The city of Toledo's Public Utilities Department is offering grants of up to $3.500 for basements that flood during heavy wet weather or a fast snow melt.
 The grant is to install devices that protect against water backing up through the basement floor drain or other plumbing fixtures.
 The grant covers most or all of the cost for such work, and is not a loan; it is not repaid in any way.
 This is NOT meant to address leaky walls or foundations, only water and sewer backups.
 For more information see the website or call (419) 245-1338.

 The state of Ohio has a webpage on heating assistance programs across the state, including HEAP, assistance to seniors, and disconnect orders.